The Origins of the Internet

 Alonso Gonzalez/Reuters

-An English computer programmer named Tim Berners-Lee, at the European Organization for Nuclear Research (CERN), introduced the World Wide Web, which allowed the internet to be a web of information rather than simply a network to send and receive files.
-To achieve this, he developed the technology behind hypertext markup language (HTML), uniform resource identifier/universal resource locator (URI or URL), and hypertext transfer protocol (HTTP), all of which exist in the current internet structure today.
+An English computer programmer named Tim Berners-Lee, at the European Organization for Nuclear Research (CERN), introduced the World Wide Web.
+It allowed the internet to be a web of information rather than simply a network to send and receive files.
+To achieve this, he developed the technology behind hypertext markup language (HTML), uniform resource identifier/universal resource locator (URI or URL), and hypertext transfer protocol (HTTP).
+All of these innovations exist in the current internet structure today.
 Berners-Lee turned over the technology to the public domain in 1993.

-After the introduction of the World Wide Web by Tim Berners-Lee, the internet was ready for world-wide civilian consumption, and the U.S. government further privatized its management to keep up with demand.
-But lack of regulation gave rise to internet service provider (ISP) monopolies, a legacy that consumers in the United States deal with today.
+After the introduction of the World Wide Web by Tim Berners-Lee, the internet was ready for world-wide civilian consumption.
+As a result, the U.S. government further privatized its management to keep up with demand.
+However, lack of regulation gave rise to internet service provider (ISP) monopolies, a legacy that consumers in the United States deal with today.

 Apichart Weerawong/Reuters